-This old-fashioned White Fruitcake is baked 4 weeks in advance and covered with a wine-soaked cloth, resulting in a moist and flavorful fruitcake.
-It’s made with lots of fresh pecans and candied cherries and pineapple.
+This White Fruitcake is baked 4 weeks in advance and covered with a wine-soaked cloth, resulting in a moist and flavorful fruitcake.
+It’s made with lots of fresh pecans, candied cherries, and pineapple.
 No citrus rind!!!
+It’s delicious!!

 STOP!!
 Don’t run!!
 When you think about fruitcake, you probably think about those nasty little store-bought cakes that get used as gag gifts at Christmas.
 They are tasteless and dry and the only flavor is that of the bitter citrus rind in the recipe.
 If I was starving on a deserted island, I might be able to eat one.
 Store-bought fruitcakes give fruitcake a really bad reputation and it’s really a shame because a real homemade fruitcake is actually delicious.
 So please don’t run away.
 I’m here to show you what real homemade fruitcake is all about, starting with this delicious White Fruitcake.

 Please read the steps and tips below before making this cake!